arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-30-servant-on-heroku.markdown

 PostgreSQL.
 Heroku provides a PostgreSQL database that can be used free-of-charge.

-The following command can be used enable the PostgreSQL database add-on for the
+The following command can be used to enable the PostgreSQL database add-on for the
 application:

 ```sh